 Get to know us a little better

-Well, the idea all started just over a year ago after a long summer in Newquay, surfing my brains out with my husband Warrick .
-I’ve lived in Cornwall my whole life and have always been ‘chucked’ on a beach; instead of day care, since a young age.
+Hi!
+My names Rachel!
+Ahh, Where do I start?
+Well, I always wanted to start an all women’s surf group since I was young, it had been a childhood dream of mine.
+I finally decided to have confidence and follow my passion back in 2017 after a long beautiful summer where I spent most days in the water surfing or bodyboarding.
+I’ve lived in Cornwall my whole life and have always been brought up near the beach since a young age.
 I’ve been a keen water enthusiast for as long as I can remember.
 It didn’t matter what the surf was like as long as I got in the water, I didn’t care.
+I lived for that refreshed feeling after being in the water.
+I later found out that was the ‘stoke’ they’d all been talking about.

-I’d see tons of girls in the water not talking and sitting solo (including myself) and I got bored of surfing alone.
-I wanted to bring everyone together and create a society where we could get together, arrange meet ups and hang out with like minded people, share stories and give each other pointers.
+I’d see tons of girls in the water not talking and sitting solo (including myself) and I got bored with surfing alone.
+I wanted to bring everyone together and create a society where we could get together, arrange meet ups and hang out with like-minded people, share stories and give each other pointers.

 All of a sudden I had finally aligned my passion for surfing and my desire to do a job that I love.
 I get to help some people not only learn something completely, but also help others improve their surfing and water confidence.
 I love seeing the ‘stoke’ on their faces after sessions.
 Our priority at Women + Waves is always to make sure you’re having a good time, in a fun environment with no pressure.
 We feel strongly about this.

-As we grow we have now a fantastic team onboard and I live between my home town (Newquay) and Australia (where my husband is from).
+As we grow we have now a fantastic team onboard and I live between my home town (Newquay) and the Gold Coast in Australia (where my husband is from).
 I am constantly brainstorming ideas and getting inspired to continue to make Women + Waves grow and reach further destinations.
+It’s a really exciting journey and I am stoked to be apart of it.

 Follow our journey and join our society.